 Boost for learning as library numbers soar in Stoke-on-Trent

-stoke on trent city council logo Published: Wednesday, 6th November 2024
+Library books on a shelf Published: Wednesday, 6th November 2024

 The city’s libraries have experienced an increase in the number of visits during the start of this financial year.